VVF Plant Finder:

 Clusters of stunning blooms that are soft pink, with dramatic streaks of red through the petals; purplish color in acidic soil; a sensational ornamental shrub for the garden or border

 Sweet Fantasy Hydrangea features showy clusters of pink flowers with red streaks at the ends of the branches from early to late summer.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The glossy pointy leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Sweet Fantasy Hydrangea is a multi-stemmed deciduous shrub with a mounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This shrub will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Sweet Fantasy Hydrangea is recommended for the following landscape applications;